giantswarm/docs/src/content/guides/prepare-azure-subscription-for-a-new-installation/index.md

 # Prepare an Azure subscription to run a Giant Swarm intallation

-In a Giant Swarm installation the software managing tenant clusters (the kubernetes clusters that run your workloads) is installed in a separate Kubernetes cluster, called `control plane`.
+In a Giant Swarm installation the software managing workload clusters (the kubernetes clusters that run your workloads) is installed in a separate Kubernetes cluster, called `control plane`.

 This document will guide you through the setup process for your Azure Subscription to make it possibile to install, operate and upgrade